open-source-worlds/zelda-archaeology/CONTRIBUTOR.md

 ## Formatting and Styling

-Everything here is written in plain-text using Markdown for formatting.
+Everything on *ZA* is written in plain-text using Markdown for formatting.
 This may take a bit of getting used to at first, but we've got you covered.

 If you're a software developer, there are some fantastic Markdown tools built into your IDE.